daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 N(0,1)
 ~~~~~~
 Because it is traditional and because it is easy and flexible, start with some
-Normal distributed data.
+normally distributed data.

-Rust can generate Normal data using the `rand::distributions`_ module.
+Rust can generate normal data using the `rand::distributions`_ module.
 If
 ``mean`` and ``variance`` are ``f64`` values representing the mean and variance
-of the desired Normal deviate, then the following code generates the deviate.
+of the desired normal deviate, then the following code generates the deviate.
 Note that the ``Normal::new`` call requires the mean and standard deviation as
 parameters, so it is necessary to take the square root of the variance to
 provide the standard deviation value.